How Do You Pay For a Bankruptcy Attorney On A Budget?

 One of the top dilemmas that prevent many people from seeking help with their bankruptcy is struggling to pay for a bankruptcy attorney.
 If you don’t have the money to pay for legal counsel in your bankruptcy proceedings or hire an attorney to work with you, keep in mind that you can still use the help of an expert attorney.
 Talking to a bankruptcy attorney can help you to establish a fee structure for your bankruptcy application, and it might not be as expensive as it seems.

 For an individual filing, he/she will be able to choose between chapter 13, Chapter 11, and Chapter 7 bankruptcy.
 Depending on the type of bankruptcy that works best for your financial situation, the fees that you will pay for your bankruptcy application will be charged based on the method of bankruptcy.

 In a chapter 7 bankruptcy, for example, all the fees and attorney are paid prior to the case being filed.
 In the case of chapter 13 or Chapter 11 bankruptcy, the fees can be redistributed through the repayment plan after the case is filed.
 You’ll be paying your attorney’s fees as you continue your regular payments under Chapter 13, to your creditors.

-It’s often easier for you to pay attorneys fees when you have a repayment plan but there are many attorneys that are willing to work with people who are in situations where they must file for Chapter 7 or full bankruptcy forgiveness.
+It’s often easier for you to pay attorney fees when you have a repayment plan but there are many attorney that are willing to work with people who are in situations where they must file for Chapter 7 or full bankruptcy forgiveness.

 If you would still find it difficult for you to pay for representation for your bankruptcy, here are some other options that might be available to you: